-People often cannot choose the username that they wanted because another user has already claimed the name.
-It can be very frustrating when you can’t use your favorite nickname without adding extra characters to it.
+People often cannot choose the username that they want because another user has already claimed the name.
+It can be very frustrating when you can’t use your favorite nickname without adding extra characters.

 However, it’s also a common scenario that those taken usernames are actually inactive.
 Does that mean you can take them?

-If you notice that another account already holds your desired username is inactive, all that you can do is report it to Instagram.
+If you notice that an inactive account already holds your desired username, all you can do is report it to Instagram.
 Once Instagram’s staff review your report, they will decide whether the account should be deleted or not.
 You may end up with the username you have always wanted.